 Adult Horses (900-1,100 lbs): Feed 1/2 - 1 ounce twice daily as a top dress on feed and/or mix in water.
 Provide ample water at all times.

 Calcium is a micromineral found in highest amounts in bone and teeth.
-However, it also has important roles in muscle contraction, cell membranes, blood clotting, enzymes regulation, and hormone release.
+However, it also has important roles in supporting muscle contraction, cell membranes, blood clotting, enzymes regulation, and hormone release.
 Absorption of calcium from the small intestine is controlled by vitamin D but can be reduced if there is too much phosphorus in the diet.
-Ideally, horses should receive slightly more calcium than phosphorus – a ratio between 1:1 and 2:1 is probably best.
+Ideally, horses should receive slightly more calcium than phosphorus – a ratio between 1:1 and 2:1.
 Pregnant and lactating mares, growing horses, and exercising horses may need more dietary calcium than an adult horse at rest.

 Can I put Apple-Lyte in my horses water?